The quark gap equation in light-cone gauge: Concluding remarks

 \acknowledgments

-We would like to express our gratitude to Peter Tandy who suggested the study of the quark in light-cone gauge and who has been of great help to interprete our findings.
-We also acknowledge stimulating discussions with Gast\!ao Krein.
-B.\,E. and R.\,C.\,S participate in the Brazilian network project \emph{INCT-F\'isica Nuclear e Aplica\c{c}\~oes\/}, grant no.~464898/2014-5.
+We would like to express our gratitude to Peter Tandy who suggested the study of the nonperturbative quark propagator in light-cone gauge and who has been of great help to interprete our findings.
+We also appreciated stimulating discussions with Arlene Cristina Aguilar and Gast\~ao Krein.
+B.\,E. and R.\,C.\,S participate in the Brazilian network project \emph{INCT-F\'isica Nuclear e Aplica\c{c}\~oes\/}.
 This work was supported by the S\~ao Paulo Research Foundation (FAPESP), grant no.~2023/00195-8 and by the National Council for Scientific and Technological Development (CNPq), grant no.~409032/2023-9.
+R.\,C.\,S is supported by CAPES fellowship, grant no.~88887.086709/2024-00.